MattGaarder/moovie-project/matt-notes/notes.md

 24. Create a remove button on discover divs.

 25. Change buttons so that they use font awesome icons.
+DONE

 26. Change JS so that click events trigger on icons and not buttons/seen list elements.
+DONE

+27. Make Posters not disappear when scrolling through